-The Asphalt Anchor is an anchor specifically designed for anchoring to asphalt surfaces.
+The Bolthold® Asphalt Anchor is an anchor specifically designed for anchoring to asphalt surfaces.
 They’re well suited for a range of applications including attaching curtain barriers and walls, road signs, stands, speed humps, bollards, fencing or any other similar structure that requires direct fastening to asphalt surfaces.
-For high corrosion resistance requirements there is the option of stainless steel upon request.
+For high corrosion resistance requirements we stock a range of stainless steel Asphalt Anchors.
 Asphalt Anchors along with thread guards allow for a permanent tie down point in locations like car parks that are unobtrusive and easily utilised repeated for weekend events without damaging the surrounding surface.

 Asphalt is gravel held together with oily pitch (‘Bitumen’) and unlike concrete, asphalt will yield to forces applied for extended time.
 For this reason, the common expansion anchors (which are used on concrete) cannot be used for fastening to asphalt.
 Any expansion anchor in asphalt will loosen and fail in days.
 This generally means cutting asphalt, pouring concrete and returning later to install the expansion anchor.
 All of this is avoided with Asphalt anchors as they can be installed in minutes and used within hours.

 |Part Number||Thread Size||Hole Size||Weight|

 |Stainless Steel available in all sizes for high corrosion resistance requirements|

 Parking Stops protect the car from bumping into a raised pavement.
 The recommended anchors for this application is the AASP18-M12x300 to allow for quick and easy replacement of damaged stops and to prevent pullout in difficult conditions.

 One of the most common applications for our asphalt anchors is for mounting bike racks to asphalt.
 The suggested anchor is AASP10-M10x150.